-If you are beginning your own 5 year plan to retirement, or if you are looking to invest your money into something that you can also enjoy, consider locking in the property of your dreams now.
-Put your savings to work while you enjoy the fruits of your labor once or twice a year, all in the comfort and convenience of your very own home away from home.
+If you are beginning your own 5 year plan to retirement, or if you are looking to invest your money into something that you can also enjoy, it is worth considering purchasing the property of your dreams now while real estate prices are still growing in the burgeoning region of South Pacific Costa Rica.
+Many expats in Costa Ballena are choosing to put their savings to work while they also enjoy the fruits of their labor once or twice a year in the comfort and convenience of their own home away from home.
+Additionally, buyers from the US are choosing to use their IRA to purchase a purely investment property that they can take over in the future when they are ready to retire.

 What can I expect as a return on my real estate investment in Costa Rica?

-As a rule of thumb for Costa Rica vacation rental properties, you can expect an annual net return of 4 – 6% on your investment.
-On average, a good rental property will rent for about 65% of the year.
+As a basic rule of thumb for South Pacific Costa Rica vacation rental properties in recent years, you can expect an annual net return of 4 – 6% on your investment.
+According to local property managers, on average, a good rental property will rent for about 65% of the year.
+But these figures can climb as high as a netting an 8 – 10% on investment if you build or buy the right kind of rental for the growing premium rentals market.

 Depending on the features of the property, the average rental home in the Costa Ballena can expect occupancy rates of: